IMPOSTERiSSUS13/OC-EFI-for-Acer-aspire-3-314-22/README.md

 - HDMI audio

 # How to
-You just need to add your own SMBIOS
+You just need to add your own SMBIOS and turn secure boot off